architbatham/BookMyMovie/README.md

 - Select a movie from a list of available options
 - Schedule a preferred showtime
 - Choose seats
-- After booking, users can view a summary of their booking, including the seat slot and movie details
+- After booking,users can view a summary of their booking, including the seat slot and movie details

 The project is designed to demonstrate the core functionality of a movie booking system, with a simple and intuitive UI for users to interact with.